OGskrrt/Hoveruino/README.md

 ## Overview

 This project implements a simple brick-breaking game using Arduino and an OLED display.
-The game involves controlling a ball to break bricks on the screen, earning points, and avoiding losing lives.
+The game involves controlling a ball to break bricks on the screen, earning points and avoiding losing lives.

 ## Features